s2-thalavai/Event-Driven-Systems-with-Kafka-Microservices/README.md

 - **Horizontal Scalability:** Kafka partitions topics across brokers, enabling parallel processing.
 Microservices can scale out by consuming from different partitions.

 - **Exactly-Once Semantics:** With Kafka Streams, you can ensure data integrity for critical workflows like payments or inventory updates.

+- Order Processing System with Event Sourcing

+      In a large retail application, we implemented an order processing system using Kafka and event sourcing:

+        1. Orders were represented as sequences of events (OrderCreated, PaymentProcessed, ShipmentScheduled)
+        2. Each event triggered downstream processes in separate microservices
+        3. Kafka Streams applications maintained materialized views of order state for query optimization
+        4. The system processed over 10,000 orders per minute during peak periods with sub-second latency

+- Real-Time Payment Fraud Detection

+      For a financial services client, we implemented a real-time fraud detection system using Kafka Streams:

+      1. Payment transactions were enriched with customer profile data using KStream-KTable joins
+      2. Detection algorithms analyzed transaction patterns within time windows to identify suspicious activity
+      3. Stateful processing maintained customer behavior profiles in local state stores
+      4. Suspicious transactions triggered immediate alerts through a dedicated notification topic

 ## Implementation Patterns

 - **CQRS & Event Sourcing:** Commands trigger events stored in Kafka, which can rebuild state or support compliance audits.
 This is ideal for financial or regulatory systems.